abhiran992/Whatsapp-Chat-Analyzer/README.md

 ## Deployment

-The application is deployed on [Streamlit Cloud](https://abhiran992-whatsapp-chat-analyzer-app-ruvchs.streamlit.app/).
+The application is deployed on [Streamlit Cloud]

-## Contributing

-Contributions are welcome!
-Please create an issue or pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-You can replace the `path-to-your-screenshot1` and `path-to-your-screenshot2` with the actual paths to your images.
-Additionally, if you have more images or sections, you can add them in the appropriate places.